-The thought for this post, Rail Vs Air Travel, triggered when I was at Pune, Bangalore and Delhi airports in quick succession and the mad rush there made me think, what can be the possible quick win solution for reducing this mad rush.
+The thought for this post, Rail Vs Air Travel, triggered when I was at Pune, Bangalore and Delhi airports in quick succession and the mad rush there made me think, what can be the possible quick-win solution for reducing this mad rush.
 And make flying a little less painful.
 And I found my answer in Delhi Chandigarh trip by Shatabdi express and the current positive changes in our railway system.
 There is a need to promote trains, especially the fast point to point trains like Shatabdi series of trains to replace the short flights in sectors like Delhi- Chandigarh, Delhi-Jaipur, Mumbai-Pune, Bangalore-Chennai, Bangalore-Mangalore etc. If the small flight traffic can be transitioned to trains, it would ease out the airports.
-And we will loose less of carbon credits.
+And we will lose less of carbon credits.
 Here is a small analysis of train vs air travel on short routes.

 Rail Vs Air Travel – An Analysis

 Let us take Delhi-Chandigarh sector.
 The time taken by Shatabdi Express from New Delhi Railway Station to Chandigarh station is 3 hours and 20 minutes.
 The time taken by the flight is approximately 1 hour.
 Now add to this the pre-boarding time which is expected to be 90 minutes.
 Top it up with the luggage waiting time on arrival which is usually on an average about 30 minutes till you walk out of the arrival lounge.
 If you land on larger airports like Delhi, your reaching the luggage belt can itself take 30 minutes or so?
-Net time for the flight is thus 3-4 hours if the flight takes off on time and there is no ATC congestion on destination airport.
+Net time for the flight is thus 3-4 hours if the flight takes off on time and there is no ATC congestion at the destination airport.
 So eventually there is no time that a flight saves you.

 Peripheral time spent on traveling within the city to reach an airport or a railway station depends on where you are located in the city.
 But more often than not railway stations are situated in the center of the city and airports on the outskirts.
 So on an average people would spend more time commuting to airports than to railway stations.